tboltondev/wasm-cpp-base/README.md

 Further builds can be created only with `cmake --build build/`

 ### To serve the built files:
+Any basic web server can be used, emsdk comes with the `emrun` command for this.
 ```sh
 emrun --port 3000 build
 ```